UKSSSC Technician and other posts notification out; check details here

 Candidates can start applying from September 28 through the official website sssc.uk.gov.in.

 The Uttarakhand Subordinate Service Selection Commission (UKSSSC) has released the notification for the recruitment of posts of Drafter, Technician Grade-2 (Electrical/Mechanical), Tubewell Mistry, and other technical cadre.
-Eligible candidates can check the detailed notification through the official website ssc.uk.gov.in.
+Eligible candidates can check the detailed notification through the official website sssc.uk.gov.in.

 Candidates can start the application process from September 28 to October 18.
-Candidates can make changes to their application form from October 21 to 24.
+Candidates can make changes to their application from October 21 to 24.
 The commission is hiring for 196 posts in various departments.
 Candidates can refer to the official notification for more details.

 Direct link to the official notification.